 Carrying cash is quite a hectic for shopping and other emergency services.
-And so, the most popular cashless method of payment is the use of payment cards such as Visa and MasterCard.
+And so, the most popular cashless payment method is using payment cards such as Visa and MasterCard.
 These cards are vulnerable especially when the point-of-sale machines are compromised.

 Mobile payments are slowly gaining popularity.
 While there were only a few popular mobile payment services in the market including Apple Pay, Android Pay, and Samsung Pay, the services have generated revenue of $450 billion.
 It is speculated that the figure will rise to $1 trillion by the end of 2019.

-However, iOS users have Apple Pay, Android users have Android Pay, and the latest OEM to introduce a mobile payment service is Oppo.
+However, iOS users have Apple Pay, Android users have Android Pay, and Oppo is the latest OEM to introduce a mobile payment service.
 Oppo has made its official statements regarding the release of their mobile payment service.